librazhd7/gentoo/README.md

 > for selecting kernel for the system and symlinking: cpu: `eselect kernel list` / `eselect kernel set <index>` \
 > to show the symlink of given directory: `ls -l /usr/src/linux`                                                \
 > to manually configure the kernel: `make nconfig`                                                              \
+> to manually configure the kernel using ncurses: `make menuconfig`                                             \
 > to regenerate initramfs images with kernel versions found on system: `dracut -f --regenerate-all`

 ---